mariadb-developers/docker-operator/README.md

 ## Getting Started

 Hopefully you have already created the [Third Party Accounts](#third-party-accounts) required.
-Before you begin, simply realize that you'll be building a local container to run terraform scripts, that in turn create the remote Kubernetes cluster.
+Before you begin, simply realize that you'll be building a local container to run terraform scripts, that in turn create the remote Kubernetes cluster on Digital Ocean.

 (1) Create a local directory for development, and then fork this repo to it. https://github.com/mariadb-pieterhumphrey/docker-operator/